We are a Ruby Meetup group and hold twice a month meetups in Boulder, Colorado.

-On the second Wednesday of each month we hold Presentation Night .
+On the second Wednesday of each month we have a Presentation Night.
+The schedule is linked below.

 Join Us!